jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 ### Partials

-All the included files lives within the **app/source/_views** folder. so before including any file make sure it's in the right place.
+All the included files live within the **app/source/_views** folder.
+So, before including any file make sure it's in the right place.

 Before we jump in, let's take a look at **app/source/_partials/layout/header.twig**: